Struki84/exa/openai_search.md

 }
 ```

-We can now start writting the code needed to perfrom the LLM calls and the search.
+We can now start writing the code needed to perform the LLM calls and the search.
 We'll create the `exa_search` function that will call Exa's `search_and_contents` function with the query:

 ```python
 def exa_search(query: str) -> Dict[str, Any]: